 On Sunday, November 14, the trio of Croatia (Group H), Spain (Group B) and Serbia (Group A) sealed their qualification spots with hard-fought wins over Russia, Sweden and Portugal respectively.
 England and Switzerland followed suit the next day.
 England thrashed San Marino 10-0 in their final qualifying group game.
 Switzerland, on the other hand, registered a 4-0 win over Bulgaria which helped them go past Italy to qualify for the showpiece event.

-Netherlands eventually joined the following a 2-0 win over Norway and Argentina qualified as well despite playing a 0-0 draw against Brazil
+The Netherlands eventually joined the fray following a 2-0 win over Norway and Argentina qualified as well despite playing a 0-0 draw against Brazil.

 FIFA World Cup 2022 qualified teams (UEFA)